-“After making it through the very difficult winter surges and the pause, Nevadans want and deserve predictability about what our path forward will look like,” said Gov Sisolak.
+“After making it through the very difficult winter surges and the pause, Nevadans want and deserve predictability about what our path forward will look like,” said Gov Sisolak during a February press conference.
 “This is what was front of mind as we developed this Roadmap to Recovery Safe Reopening Plan.
 As we continue navigating this pandemic and ramping up our vaccination efforts, this plan will focus on how we can continue mitigating the spread while getting Nevadans back to work, protecting and recovering our economy, and getting our students back to in-person learning.”

 @GovSisolak provides an update on the #reopening timelines for #Nevada…(and the #TradeShow capital of the world)!
 This includes encouraging support for #BusinessEvents & genuine excitement to welcome @WorldofConcrete home in June. #goLIVEtogether https://t.co/klsOXGa4oj

 — Go LIVE Together (@golivetogether) February 12, 2021